AlgoWorldNFT/algoworld-contracts/README.md

 ## 🚀 Overview

-AlgoWorld currently offers stateful contracts used for auction trading on AlgoWorldExplorer and several smart signatures used for swapping on AlgoWorld Swapper.
+AlgoWorld currently offers several smart signatures used for swapping on AlgoWorld Swapper.

 ---